 West Virginia

 West Virginia, also known as the Mountain State, is one of the cheapest states to live in with a plethora of beautiful rivers and mountains, as well as a vast park system.
-Not only is West Virginia a tax-friendly state due to its low property taxes, but its also one of the best places to retire thanks to non-taxable social security benefits.
-The state’s major industries include natural sectors like mining, logging, and manufacturing or technological fields like aerospace and energy.
-Find a job in West Virginia at some of the state’s largest companies, including West Virginia University, Huntington Alloys Corporation, or Thomas Health.
+With low property taxes and real estate costs, West Virginia is one of the least expensive states to live in for housing.
+The state’s main industries include natural sectors like forest products and manufacturing or technological fields like aerospace and energy.
+Find jobs in West Virginia at some of the state’s largest companies, including West Virginia University, Huntington Alloys Corporation, or Thomas Hospitals.
 Get up close with nature at Blackwater Falls State Park, Harpers Ferry Historical Park, or Cass Scenic Railroad State Park.
-Or traverse West Virginia mountains by skiing at Snowshoe Mountain or hiking to Spruce Knob.
+Or traverse the West Virginia mountains by skiing at Snowshoe Mountain or hiking to Spruce Knob.

-Moving to a new state in 2025?
-Extra Space Storage has convenient, secure storage facilities throughout the U.S. to help with your transition.
-Find secure storage near you!
+Moving to a different state in 2026?
+Along with extensive moving resources, Extra Space Storage has convenient, secure storage locations throughout the U.S. to help with your transition.
+Find a storage facility near you!